 - If you have concerns about any health issues or potential symptoms, you should consult your doctor or care team.

 Nausea and cancer are often related in that nausea can be a side effect of treatment, but can nausea be a symptom of cancer itself?

 Is nausea a sign of colon cancer or other cancers?

 If there is a tumor that lives in the colon, esophagus, stomach, or somewhere else in the bowel, it can cause a bowel obstruction.
 A bowel obstruction means that something — in this case, a tumor — is blocking the intestines and preventing solids and liquids from passing through to the colon.
 This can result in nausea or vomiting, according to Kimmie Ng, MD, MPH, director of clinical research in the Gastrointestinal Cancer Treatment Center at Dana-Farber.

 Nausea and vomiting can also occur if there are tumors on the lining of the abdominal cavity, called the peritoneum, which can impair motility of the intestines and prevent food from being properly digested.
-This can be a common scenario in patients who also certain types of cancers, such as lung, stomach, ovarian, colon, pancreas, and appendix cancer.
+This can be a common scenario in patients who also certain types of cancers, such as:

-“The anti-nausea drugs that we have these days are very good at managing treatment-related nausea,” says Kimmie Ng, MD, MPH, “The extreme sickness from cancer treatment that has often been portrayed in movies and TV shows is no longer the reality.”
+“The anti-nausea drugs that we have these days are very good at managing treatment-related nausea,” Ng says.
+“The extreme sickness from cancer treatment that has often been portrayed in movies and TV shows is no longer the reality.”

 About the Medical Reviewer